Skip to content

 You can view all PowerShell commands here: https://github.com/Appstun/VSC-Icon/blob/main/src/powershell.ts

-The extension also checks whether paths exist and copies files/folders (for example, the system Start Menu folder of VS Code to the user's Start Menu folder).
+The extension also checks whether paths exist and copies files/folders (for example, copying the system Start Menu folder entry for VS Code to the user's Start Menu folder).
 See https://github.com/Appstun/VSC-Icon/blob/main/src/FileManager.ts#L102C9-L106C71.

 Appstun — Developer